-People enjoy it for its unique look and taste, and there's evidence it may provide health benefits.
+Though people primarily enjoy it for its unique look and taste, evidence suggests it may provide health benefits as well.

 The plant is native to southern Mexico and Central America.
 Today, it is grown all over the world.

-The variety that's most widely available has white pulp with black seeds.
-The less common variety has red pulp with black seeds.
+The most widely available variety has white pulp with black seeds, though a less common type with red pulp and black seeds exists as well.

-Another variety has yellow skin and white pulp with black seeds.
-It is referred to as yellow dragon fruit.
+Another variety — referred to as yellow dragon fruit — has yellow skin and white pulp with black seeds.

-Bottom Line: Dragon fruit is a tropical fruit that is native to Mexico and Central America.
-The taste is like a combination of a kiwi and a pear.
+Dragon fruit is a tropical fruit native to Mexico and Central America.
+Its taste is like a combination of a kiwi and a pear.

-Dragon fruit contains small amounts of several nutrients and is a good source of vitamin C and iron.
+Dragon fruit contains small amounts of several nutrients.
+It’s also a decent source of iron, magnesium, and fiber.

-Bottom Line: Dragon fruit is a low-calorie fruit that is high in fiber and provides more than one-third of the RDI for vitamin C.
+Dragon fruit is a low-calorie fruit that is high in fiber and provides a good amount of several vitamins and minerals.

 Dragon fruit contains several types of antioxidants.

-These are compounds that protect cells from unstable molecules called free radicals, which are linked to chronic disease risk and aging (1).
+These are compounds that protect your cells from unstable molecules called free radicals, which are linked to chronic diseases and aging (

-These are some of the main antioxidants contained in the pulp (2):
+These are some of the main antioxidants contained in dragon fruit pulp (

-- Betalains: These deep red pigments have been shown to protect LDL cholesterol from becoming oxidized or damaged (3).
+- Betalains: Found in the pulp of red dragon fruit, these deep red pigments have been shown to protect “bad” LDL cholesterol from becoming oxidized or damaged (

-- Hydroxycinnamates: This group of compounds has demonstrated anti-cancer activity in test-tube and animal studies (4).
+- Hydroxycinnamates: This group of compounds has demonstrated anticancer activity in test-tube and animal studies (

-Bottom Line: Dragon fruit contains several antioxidants that protect cells from damage.
-These include betalains, hydroxycinnamates and flavonoids.
+Dragon fruit contains several antioxidants that protect your cells from damage.
+These include betalains, hydroxycinnamates, and flavonoids.

-Animal studies suggest that dragon fruit may provide benefits for a variety of health conditions.
+Animal studies suggest that dragon fruit may provide various health benefits.

-Many of these are likely due to the high amount of vitamin C, fiber and antioxidants.
+Many of these are likely due to its fiber and antioxidant content.

-In one study, mice were fed a high-fat diet.
-Those also given an extract of the fruit gained less weight and had reductions in liver fat, insulin resistance and inflammation, which were attributed in part to beneficial changes in gut bacteria (12).
+In one study, mice on a high-fat diet who received an extract of the fruit gained less weight and had reductions in liver fat, insulin resistance, and inflammation, which were attributed in part to beneficial changes in gut bacteria (

-This fruit may improve certain features of metabolic syndrome, a precursor to type 2 diabetes.
-However, not all effects may be favorable.
+Although this fruit may improve certain features of metabolic syndrome — a condition associated with type 2 diabetes — not all effects may be favorable.

-In a study of mice fed a high-fat, high-carb diet, the group that received dragon fruit juice had better blood sugar responses and reductions in some liver enzyme markers, while another liver enzyme marker significantly increased (13).
+In a study in mice on a high-fat, high-carb diet, the group that received dragon fruit juice had better blood sugar responses and reductions in some liver enzyme markers, while another liver enzyme marker significantly increased (

-In another study, diabetic rats treated with an extract from the fruit had a 35% reduction in malondialdehyde, a marker of free-radical damage.
-They also had less arterial stiffness, compared to the control group (14).
+In another study, rats with diabetes treated with an extract from the fruit had a 35% reduction in malondialdehyde, a marker of free-radical damage.
+They also had less arterial stiffness, compared to the control group (

-Bottom Line: Animal studies suggest dragon fruit may help improve insulin resistance, liver fat and heart health.
-However, human studies are needed.
+Animal studies suggest that dragon fruit may improve insulin resistance, liver fat, and heart health.
+However, the results of human studies are inconsistent.

 Overall, dragon fruit appears to be safe.
 However, people may develop an allergic reaction in some rare cases.

-These are the only two reported allergic reactions at this point, but many other people may be allergic to the fruit without knowing it.
+These are the only two reported allergic reactions at this point, but other people may be allergic to this fruit without knowing it.

-Bottom Line: To date, there have been two reported cases of a severe allergic reaction to the fruit.
+To date, there have been two reported cases of a severe allergic reaction to dragon fruit.

-- Select a ripe fruit with bright red, evenly colored skin that gives way slightly when squeezed.
+- Select a ripe fruit with bright red, evenly colored skin that gives slightly when squeezed.

 - Use a sharp knife and cut straight through the fruit, slicing it in half.

-- You can use a spoon to eat the fruit out of the skin.
-You can also peel the skin off and slice the fruit into small pieces.
+- You can use a spoon to eat the fruit out of the skin or peel the skin off and slice the pulp into small pieces.

-- Simply slice it up and eat it.
+- Simply slice it up and eat it as is.